riteshahlawat/portfolio/blogs/working-in-the-us.md

 > If you have an Amex, you might be able to save more by converting your amex points to air miles and purchasing a flight with those air miles.
 Do your research!

+ATM withdrawals have limits so I recommend bringing cash over the border.
+You can bring up to $10'000 CAD across the border without having to declare it.
+Unfortunately bank foreign exchange rates can set you back so I recommend finding a third-party foreign exchange business near you (this may or may not be legal so do at your own risk).

+#### Luggage

+In addition to your flight you might be moving lots of stuff.
+You have two options, rent a U-Haul and drive the stuff yourself or have a moving company do it for you.
+Depending on the distance you might be paying a couple thousand for the moving company.
+I'd search around a lot if you're planning on going this route since the quotes moving companies can give differ **DRASTICALLY**.
+One quoted me $2000 and another quoted me $1000 for moving about 10 boxes.

+There is a third option, take some stuff with you on your flight.
+Yeah seriously!
+I was planning on take 2-3 suitcases with my clothing and other items.
+However, I also was planning on taking my PC, two monitors, and my chair.
+I had spent a pretty penny on my [office chair](https://www.hinomi.co/products/hinomi-h1-pro-ergonomic-office-chair) so I really didn't want to buy another one lol.

+Most airlines have allowances of overweight and oversized checked baggages.
+For Air Canada you're allowed to have your overweight baggage be up to 70lbs and up to 115 inches in linear dimensions (height + width + length).
+In this way I was able to put my chair (it folds) and one of my monitors into one large cardboard box.
+I had another cardboard box for my PC and some clothes I stuffed in it but that fit the regular limits of checked baggage.

+Oversized and overweight baggage only costs $100-$120 so it was really worth it over having them shipped in a truck.

 ### Hotel

 I would recommend getting a hotel for 3-4 days as a temporary place to stay while you look for an apartment and sign a lease.
 It's better to only book for a couple days, you can always extend your stay if you need to.
 I would compare local hotel prices with Airbnb as sometimes one may be drastically cheaper than the other.
 I was moving to Sillicon Valley and the hotels were cheaper than the Airbnbs.
 For those looking for a nice place to stay, the [Good Nite Inn](https://www.goodnite.com/ "Good Nite Inn Website") in Redwood City was only $99/night and was kept up really well!